craig-br/lightspeed-demos/playbooks/cloud/aws/README.md

 ### Step 5

-#### Uncomment and generate task `Create t2.micro instance`
+#### Uncomment and generate task `- name: Provision t3.micro instance`

 - Suggestion provides good variable examples for module arguments.

 ### Step 6

+#### Uncomment the `vars` section at the top of the Playbook and remove the previous task

-#### Remove the previous task and generate a new task with  `- name: Create t2.micro instance using ec2_config var`
+#### Generate a new, updated  task with  `- name: Provision t3.micro instance using ec2_instance var`

-- Ansible Lightspeed used the updated natural language prompt and referenced the `ec2_config` variable in the suggestion.
+- Ansible Lightspeed used the updated natural language prompt and referenced the `ec2_instance` variable in the suggestion.

 ---